 As the Kraken’s official restaurant and bar, it only makes sense that it would be a great place to watch the big game.
 The bar is home to the Official Kraken Playoff Watch Parties meaning you can have a great time and enjoy menu specials, giveaways, and more.

 The Hatback Bar & Grille opened earlier in 2022 and is a dedicated sports bar broadcasting Mariners, Seahawks, and Sounders games.
-They are showing the Super Bowl and have reservations right now so that you can guarantee your spot in the bar.
+They are showing the Stanley Cup Playoffs but keep in mind that they only take reservation on non-game days.